sandeepmvn/CrudOperationUsingAsp.NETCore/README.md

   2. Entity Framework Core can access many different databases through plug-in libraries called database providers.

   3. Microsoft.EntityFrameworkCore.SqlServer is the nugget package to work with Sql Server

+      a.
+This database provider allows Entity Framework Core to be used with Microsoft SQL Server (including Azure SQL Database).

+ # Creating and configuring a model

+ 1. Entity Framework uses a set of conventions to build a model based on the shape of your entity classes.
+You can specify additional configuration to supplement and/or override what was discovered by convention.

+      1. Using Data Annotations

+      2. Using Fluent API